dd32/td-gh-ex/readme.txt

 * removed : some unnecessary favicon settings
 * fixed : function wp_head() moved just before the closing <head> tag
 * added : filter on wp_filter function
-* added : russion translation, thanks to Evgeny Sudakov!
+* added : russion translation, thanks to Evgeny Sudakov <flounder-1@yandex.ru>!
 * improved : thumbnail and content layout for posts lists
 * fixed : ajax saving was not working properly for page/page slider, a switch case was not breaked.